kjappelbaum/gptchem/docs/source/experiments.rst

 Experiments
 ===============

 For reproducing experiments from our paper, please have a look at the ``experiments`` folder.

+You can find prior experiments in `our old repository <https://github.com/kjappelbaum/gpt3forchem>`_.

 0. No fine-tuning
 -------------------